dotkernel/dot-console/README.md

 $ composer require dotkernel/dot-console
 ```

 Next, register the package's `ConfigProvider` to your application config.
 If can also manually register the package's dependencies in your container.
-There is only one dependency that need to be registered `Dot\Console\Factory\ApplicationFactory` that should be used to create an `ZF\Console\Application` object used to bootstrap the app.
+There is only one dependency that need to be registered `Dot\Console\Factory\ApplicationFactory` that should be used to create an `Laminas\Console\Application` object used to bootstrap the app.

 ### Configuration and Usage
 You should create a bootstrap file in your project, similar to `index.php`, that will be called from the command line to start console commands.
 We advise you to create a `bin` folder in your project's root folder.
 Here you can create a `console.php` file with the following content.